SolidLabResearch/WhatsInAPod/content/definitions.md

-- An HTTP interface at `https://sasha.pod/` implements the Solid Protocol when its containers and documents follow the interaction rules, and when it correctly authenticates users using their WebID, and applies authorization to each resource.
+- An HTTP interface at `https://sasha.pod/` implements the Solid Protocol when its containers and documents follow the interaction rules, and when it correctly authenticates users using their WebID and applies authorization to each resource.
 - A Web API within `https://sasha.pod/` structures documents in containers.
   - Contacts are stored in `https://sasha.pod/people/`